C1nC1n/OverTheWire-Bandit/README.md

 The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
 For this level it may be useful to create a directory under /tmp in which you can work.
 Use mkdir with a hard to guess directory name.
 Or better, use the command “mktemp -d”.
 Then copy the datafile using cp, and rename it using mv

 Komandas naudojau kurios skirtos failų suspaudimui, išskleidimui ir hexdump peržiūrai.
-Komanda xxd sukuria hexdump failo vaizdą arba atkuria failą iš hexdump.
-Komanda gzip ir bzip2 suspaudžia failus arba išskleidžia juos su -d taikomos failams su .gz ir .bz2 plėtiniais.
+Komanda xxd sukuria hexdump failo vaizdą.
+Komanda gzip ir bzip2 suspaudžia failus su .gz ir .bz2.
 Komanda tar sukuria archyvus su -cf flagu ir išskleidžia juos su -xf flagu, dažniausiai naudojama dirbant su .tar failais.

 <img width="489" alt="Screenshot 2024-07-22 at 12 33 15" src="https://github.com/user-attachments/assets/2c9d7dc4-bd7b-407c-a3ce-cb05d84c318e">